kmaed/searchfvs/README.md

 Then the binary `searchfvs_withcbc` will be generated.
-This version is a bit faster than the &quot;without CBC&quot; version thanks to finding a solution of an exact cover problem as ILP by CBC solver.
+This version is a bit faster than the &quot;without CBC&quot; version thanks to finding a solution of a set cover problem as ILP by CBC solver.

 ## Usage